Pilot for Pivoting Wabash Center Programming

 The Wabash Center is responding quickly to the needs of faculty for conversation and guidance.
 Therefore, we are adding to our programming Digital Salons.
 The Digital Salons are designed to bring faculty peers into a sustained conversation.
 COVID 19 caught all of us by surprise.
 In spring of 2020, due to the pandemic threat, all of higher education abruptly went to online teaching.
 It is still not clear when this crisis pedagogy will end; it is not certain when/if classrooms will regularize.
 Without a vaccine, or recommended medication cocktail, schools are left to speculate on the immediate as well as long term implications of the pandemic to courses, curriculum and the teaching life.
 A new landscape of teaching is emerging.
 Faculty need assistance in this moment of upheaval, uncertainty, and change.
 Through imaginative and pedagogical reflection, cohort groups will explore what is being discovered in this peculiar moment about teaching, learning and the teaching life.

 Digital Salons, facilitated by peer facilitators, are cohorts that meet for an academic year to grapple with the changes in teaching practices and the teaching life, sparked by the COVID 19 crisis.
 Each online group is organized for monthly dialogues to consider creative ideas for the habits, practices, and approaches to teaching while in the midst of the novel corona virus pandemic.
 This is not a product-oriented group.
 Rather, through processes of imaginative and pedagogical reflection, this cohort will rethink, reengineer, recast, redesign and reconceive teaching during and beyond this crisis moment.
 Emphasis will be upon play, creativity, self-care, and keeping well the authentic voice in crisis.
-If feasible, the groups will culminate their work in a face-to-face summer retreat in Indianapolis.

 Goals and Core Questions of Inquiry